Feeling all sorts of worried for your HSC exams and just aren’t sure about how to go about studying with only 30 days ’til your first exam?

 So before you lose all hope, where to from here?

-We’ve even made a handy little graph to help you easily sort life out!
+We’ve even made a handy little visual to help you easily sort life out!

-Pro-tip: you can download a high res version of the graph by right clicking and saving the image!
+Pro-tip: you can download a high res version of the graphic by right clicking and saving the image!

 If you don’t know what marks you need to score in your HSC, how can you work out how much study you need to do?